 Two Gigabit Ethernet ports (JLAN1/2) are located on the I/O backplane.
-These are 10 Gb ports on the 7047R-72RFT and 1 Gb ports on the 7047R-72RF.
 In addition, a dedicated IPMI LAN port, located above the USB 0/1 ports on the backplane, provides KVM support for IPMI 2.0.
 All these ports accept RJ45 type cables.